 People have always given names to the plants and animals around us.
-But as biology developed and advanced, we realized that many of these names were wildly inaccurate.
-In fact, they had less to say about nature than about the people who did the naming.
+But as our study of the natural world has developed, we've realized that many of these names are wildly inaccurate.
+In fact, they often have less to say about nature than about the people who did the naming.
 Here’s a batch of these befuddling names.

 1. COMMON NIGHTHAWK